-As of 2016, the United States Department of Agriculture (USDA) estimates nearly 16 percent of children, or 13 million, live in food insecure households, which the USDA defines as “a household that lacks consistent access to food for an active and healthy life.”
+As stated by the United States Department of Agriculture, individuals and households experience food insecurity when “…their access to adequate food for active, healthy living is limited by lack of money and other resources.
 Despite the existence of multiple federal programs – most notably the National School Lunch Program – that were created to overcome the food insecurity students face, persistent meal gaps exist for our most vulnerable.
-This is especially true for students in rural areas, where access to grocery stores is scarce, as well as racial minority groups who are more likely to live in poverty than their white peers.
+This is especially true for students in rural areas, where access to grocery stores is scarce, as well as for racial minority groups who are more likely to live in poverty than their white peers.
 Some districts have seen a nearly 90 percent decrease in the number of meals they are serving per day than they were pre-COVID-19.
 With schools across the nation resuming instruction, primarily in fully remote or hybrid models, access to food has remained a priority for many states, and will continue to require innovative policy and partnership to solve.

 Providing access to food in- and out-of-school is done through three programs that are administered by the USDA:

 These programs provide guidance on what food children can be served, the price of meals, and options for students from low-income households by providing agencies with reimbursements through the Free/Reduced-Price Lunch (FRL) program.